Galway Bay (song): "Galway Bay"

 Ruby Murray later included the song on her album When Irish Eyes Are Smiling (1955).

 The copyright of "Galway Bay" is held by Box and Cox Publications of London.
 A humorous version was created by The Clancy Brothers and Tommy Makem.
-A notable reference to Colahan's song is made in The Pogues' "Fairytale of New York".
-Chloë Agnew of Celtic Woman also covered the song in the group's show Songs from the Heart, while Philip Noone released a more modern version as a single in 2019.
+A reference to Colahan's song appears in The Pogues' "Fairytale of New York".
+Chloë Agnew of Celtic Woman also covered the song in the group's show Songs from the Heart.

+Toasted Heretic song

+A third song, titled "Galway Bay", features on the debut album of Galway rock band Toasted Heretic, Songs for Swinging Celibates released in 1988.
+The song was re-recorded and re-released on their 1992 album Another Day, Another Riot.
+The original version of the song was re-released in 2005 as part of a double CD, Now in New Nostalgia Flavour.
+The song is unrelated to the other two songs of the same name.